KSchopmeyer/smipyping/docs/smiclicmdshelp.rst

       Command group to handle users table.

-      Includes subcommands to list entries in the users table in the database and to create, modify, delete specific entries.
+      Includes subcommands to list entries in the database users table and to create, modify, delete specific entries.

     Options:
       -h, --help  Show this message and exit.